 The first summer voyage starts just before midsummer.
 After safety information and rig-training, the ship will set sail for Kiel.
-Summer is at its brightest up north and we will sail in the Danish archipelago, with mostly calm waters.
+The summer is at its brightest up north and we will sail in the Danish archipelago, with mostly calm waters.
 We have plenty of time to reach Kiel in time, and we hope to sail as much as possible.
-In Kiel we meet the Kieler Woche, a sailing festival that characterizes the city for almost a whole week.
+In Kiel we participate in the Kieler Woche, a sailing festival that characterizes the city for almost a whole week.

 Through the Kiel Canal, from Kiel to Eemshaven

 When Kieler Woche ends, we are heading towards Eemshaven, to the next festival, called DelfSail.
 We will go through the Kiel Canal for motor.
 The channel is like a floating highway through farmland and pleasant villages on land.
 If the wind is good to us, we will set sail after the Canal, and sail against Eemshaven.
 We arrive in the evening and the trainees leave the ship the next morning.
-Christian Radich is getting ready for the Sail-in with local passengers.
-Eemshaven and Delfzijl are not far from Amsterdam, which has numerous connecting flights.
-The voyage is short and varied, and it provides a taste of Christian Radich both through the Kiel Canal and under sail.
+Christian Radich gets ready for the Sail-in with local passengers.
+Eemshaven and Delfzijl are not far from Amsterdam, which has a wide range of connecting flights.
+The voyage is short and varied, and it provides a taste of Christian Radich both through the Kiel Canal and while sailing.

 From Delfzijl to Antwerp

-After a great sail parade from Delfzijl, we will sail for three days and nights along the coast outside Holland and Belgium.
-Also on this leg, we will have enough time to be able to sail much of the time.
-There will also be time to enjoy life on deck, and we hope the sun will be nice to us.
-The Tall Ships Races 2016 starts in Antwerp.
+After a great sail parade from Delfzijl, we will sail for three days and nights along the coast of Holland and Belgium.
+We will be able to sail much of the time.
+There will also be time to enjoy life on deck, and of course we hope for sunshine.
+The Tall Ships Races 2016 start in Antwerp.
 The city is Belgium’s largest seaport and it’s known for its long maritime traditions.
 Antwerp has also previously been the host city for the Tall Ships Races.